-6. Truck access

-- 1. Trucks servicing the site shall enter/exit X Street during the approved construction hours only.
-(Identify the streets that will be used for direct access to the site.
-This may be the site address and/or a laneway at the rear). - 2.
-Truck access to and from the site shall be as per the Construction Traffic Management Plan. - 3.
-Truck layover - a.
-Trucks not able to enter the site or a Council approved Construction Zone immediately shall wait remote from the site in legal parking spaces and enter the street only when the area is clear for access. - b.
-Trucks waiting in a layover location remote from the site shall not do so until after 6.30 am if parked outside residential premises. - c.
-Trucks waiting at or near the site or in a layover location shall have their engines turned off for the duration of the stay. - 4.
-Vehicles reversing into or out of the site shall be controlled by accredited traffic controllers.

-Show the route to be taken by the construction trucks when gaining access to and from the site.
-Council will assess the proposed route and advise if it needs to be modified due to constraints such as narrow roads, load limits etc.

-The route map is to be used by the site manager to direct truck drivers how to get to and from the site.

-Mark it up on a map.
-You can use an extract on Google Maps, Six Maps, or another image and draw the routes on it.

-Whilst this may seem to be self-evident you need to consider the most appropriate route that avoids impacts on others, particularly pedestrians (including school children walking to and from school).
+1 6.
+Truck access 1. constr servicing the site shall enter/exit X Street during the approved uction hours only.
+(Identify the streets that will be used for direct to the site.
+This may be the site address and/or a laneway at the 2. access to and from the site shall be as per the Construction Traffic gement Plan.
+3. Truck l ayover a.
+Trucks not able to enter the site or a Council approved Construction Zone immediately shall wait remote from the site in legal parking spaces and enter the street only when the area is clear for access. b.
+Trucks waiting in a layover location remote from the site shall not do so until after 6.30 am if parked outside residential premises. с.
+Trucks waiting at or near the site or in a layover location shall have their engines turned off for the duration of the stay.
+4. es reversing into or out of the site shall be controlled by accredited controllers. ac an cess to d advis route to be taken by the construction trucks when gaining and from the site.
+Council will assess the proposed route e if it needs to be modified due to constraints such as bads, load limits etc. map is to be used by the site manager to direct truck drivers at to and from the site. - on a map.
+You can use an extract on Google Maps, Six Maps, rimage and draw the routes on it. mo ost app s may seem to be self-evident you need to consider the ropriate route that avoids impacts on others, particularly ns (including school children walking to and from school).
+At ypical r esponse would be: 1. servicing the site shall enter/exit streets of site location during the yed construction hours only.
+2. access to and from the site shall be as per the Construction Traffic gement Plan.
+3. Truck l ayover Zo ucks not able to enter the site or a Council approved Construction ne immediately shall wait remote from the site in legal parking aces and enter the street only when the area is clear for access. ucks waiting in a layover location remote from the site shall not do until after 6.30 am if parked outside residential premises. ucks waiting at or near the site or in a layover location shall have eir engines turned off for the duration of the stay. •